Associate Degree in Applied Health and Community Support

 Working with people, you’ll have a real impact on people’s daily lives, with meaningful and fulfilling work.
 By studying the Associate Degree or Diploma in Applied Health and Community Support you’ll gain a practical qualification that will set you up in a rewarding career for life.
 You can choose to finish with a Diploma after one year of full-time study, or an Associate Degree after two years of full-time study.

-This course has been designed to help you start or accelerate your career in health, disability, mental health, aged care or community services.
+This course has been designed to help you start or accelerate your career in the health and community services sector.
 You will learn the knowledge and skills required to support the delivery of quality health and community services.
 You’ll also learn essential skills for career advancement such as leadership, management and communication.

 Throughout the course, you will have the opportunity to take part in a variety of applied learning experiences, including work-integrated learning, simulated work conditions and case studies.
 In doing so, you will develop work-ready skills, as well as an e-portfolio for future career planning.